Combing for Credentials: Active Pattern Extraction from Smart Reply: Smart Reply Model

 ~ Smart Reply is a widely used real-world application and has various practical deployments including, and not limited to, automatic text reply generation in messaging applications and email response suggestions in mail clients (eg. Outlook, Gmail, LinkedIn Inbox, Feed to name a few), suggestions for comments in text documents (eg. Word documents), and automated ticket resolution in customer support systems~\cite{henderson2019repository, deb-etal-2019, linkedinSR2017, medicalSR2021, UberSR2019}.

-In this paper, we consider the privacy aspects of language models for the Smart Reply task.
-In practice there are two approaches to models for Smart Reply - the \emph{discriminative} or \emph{ranking} approach ranks a \emph{fixed} set of responses given the input context (see \cite{smartreply-paper2, deb-etal-2019}), while the \emph{generative} approach feeds the context into an autoregressive model to generate the replies to be shown to the user (e.g., Kannan et al.~\cite{smartreply-paper1} use a sequence-to-sequence model to generate the replies).
+In practice, there are two approaches for designing the model for Smart Reply - the \emph{discriminative} or \emph{ranking} approach ranks a \emph{fixed} set of responses given the input context (see \cite{smartreply-paper2, deb-etal-2019}), while the \emph{generative} approach feeds the context into an autoregressive model to generate the replies to be shown to the user (e.g., Kannan et al.~\cite{smartreply-paper1} use a sequence-to-sequence model to generate the replies).
 The ranking approach outputs replies from a fixed curated set of responses which is safer, but limits its usefulness.
 The generative approach incorporates the user input better and may arguably generate replies that can be considered more \emph{natural} and fitting to the context.
 Here we focus on generative models for the Smart Reply task.

 In natural language generation tasks, generative models predict the most probable sequence of output tokens given a sequence of input tokens.
 To do so, they are trained to map the input sequences to the output sequences in the training data consisting of natural language texts.
 Given an input sequence $X_{1:m} = \{x_1, x_2, \cdots, x_m\}$ and an output sequence $Y_{1:n} = \{y_1, y_2, \cdots, y_n\}$, the model maps the two sequences by modeling the following conditional probability: